 (4:19) “Therefore, those also who suffer according to the will of God shall entrust their souls to a faithful Creator in doing what is right.”
 What does it look like to entrust your soul to a faithful Creator during times of suffering?
 Complaining?
 Bitterness?
 Quitting?
 Self-medicating?
 Not at all.
 We entrust ourselves in times of prayer, gratitude, and continuing to put one foot in front of the other in serving Christ and others.

 Based on verse 7: Why does Peter connect the return of Christ with such practical aspects of the Christian life?
 What’s the connection between the return of Christ and being sober in spirit?

 Has anyone had experience in rejoicing during suffering?
 What was it like?

 (5:1) “Therefore, I exhort the elders among you, as your fellow elder and witness of the sufferings of Christ, and a partaker also of the glory that is to be revealed.”
-“Elders” (presbyterous) is a relative term.
+The term “elders” (presbyterous) is relative.
 These leaders were only a couple of years older probably.
-We don’t pick elders based on their age (1 Tim.
+But we don’t pick elders based on their age (1 Tim.
 4:12), but on their spiritual maturity.